KanuX-14/fc-engine/.github/CONTRIBUTING.md

 ## Donations

-If you'd like to monetarily support Minetest development, you can find donation methods on [our website](http://www.minetest.net/development/#donate).
+If you'd like to monetarily support FreeCraft development, you can find donation methods on [our website](http://www.minetest.net/development/#donate).

 # Maintaining